b7wj/music/README.md

 The steps to get MP3 free download are as following:

-- **Step 1.** Enter music or artist in the search box to search for the exact music.
+- **Step 1.** Type the name of the artist in the search box to find the exact song.
-- **Step 2.** Click the Download button under the music title.
+- **Step 2.** Click on the title of the target song and follow the page guide to download it.
 - **Step 3.** Your free music download is complete!

 ## Welcome to issues